WINCHESTER, ENGLAND, ENTERTAINS US TROOPS: EVERYDAY LIFE WITH AMERICANS SOLDIERS IN WINCHESTER, HAMPSHIRE, ENGLAND, UK, 1944

 The media for this item are free to reuse for non-commercial purposes under the IWM Non Commercial Licence.
 Video, sound and images can be embedded with the code we offer here, and images can also be downloaded.

 By downloading any images or embedding any media, you agree to the terms and conditions of the IWM Non Commercial Licence, including your use of the attribution statement specified by IWM.
 For this item, that is: © IWM (D 21573)

 - object category: Black and white

-Alfred Miraglia (left, from New York) takes tea in the sunshine with ex-Mayor of Winchester Mr Edmonds and his wife and daughter in the garden of their home.
-The original caption states that the Edmonds' children, Roger (not pictured) and Betty, were invited to the US as guests of the Mayor of Winchester, Virginia, and received the later part of their education there.
+Alfred Miraglia (from New York) and Corporal John R Jones (from Longmont, Colorado) look on as Betty and Roger Edmonds (children of the ex-Mayor of Winchester) show off their pet tortoise.
+The GIs have been taking tea with the family in the sunny garden of their home in Winchester.
+The original caption states that the Edmonds' children, Roger and Betty, were invited to the US as guests of the Mayor of Winchester, Virginia, and received the later part of their education there.